AMWA-TV/bcp-006-04/docs/NMOS With MPEG TS.md

 [MPEG Transport Stream][MPEG-TS] is a standard digital container format specified in ISO/IEC 13818-1, widely used for transmission and storage of audio, video, and data.

-SMPTE [ST 2022-2][ST-2022-2] defines the Unidirectional Transport of Constant Bit Rate MPEG-2 Transport Streams on IP Networks.
+SMPTE [ST 2022-2][ST-2022-2] defines the Unidirectional Transport of Constant Bit Rate MPEG-2 Transport Streams using RTP on IP Networks.

 The [Video Services Forum][VSF] developed Technical Recommendations [TR-01][TR-01] and [TR-07][TR-07], which cover the encapsulation of JPEG 2000 and JPEG XS video respectively within MPEG TS over IP networks, compliant with ST 2022-2.